 The beautiful birds of Crete are still plentiful and of a wide variety.
-The wide range of habitats, from marine, estuarine, scrubland to alpine and mountainous, especially the coastal cliffs, allows many migratory birds and others to find a home in Kriti.
+The wide range of habitats, from marine, estuarine and scrubland to alpine and mountainous, especially the coastal cliffs, allows many migratory species and others to find a home in Kriti.

-Some of the rare birds have been mentioned on our nature pages and conservation pages and include the Bearded Vulture, the Eleanora’s Falcon and the Golden Eagle.
+Some of the rare species have been mentioned on our nature and conservation pages and include the Bearded Vulture, the Eleanora’s Falcon and the Golden Eagle.

-Below are listed some of the beautiful birds of Crete with their scientific names for identification purposes.
-Birdwatching in Crete is very interesting as it involves exploring some of the unknown and unpopulated areas of the island.
+Below are listed some of the beautiful birds found in Kriti with their scientific names for identification purposes.
+Bird watching in Crete is very interesting, as it involves exploring some of the unknown and unpopulated areas of the island.

 It must be said that birds have been hunted thoroughly in Crete and are shy and in some cases the population in danger because of ongoing practices.
 Other threats are habitat destruction and other human activities.
 There is, however, a growing awareness within Kriti of the value of our natural history.